Halesowen Abbey: The Lenches

 On 12 November 1227 Warin Fitz William and his wife Hawise conveyed to Halesowen Abbey 40 acres of land at Ab Lench.
 William Marshal, 2nd Earl of Pembroke quitclaimed to Halesowen Abbey the forty acres as well as common of pasture at Ab Lench for the souls of himself and his wife Eleanor, the king's sister.
 The abbey was to pay the annual rent of 4s at Inkberrow Castle.
 Subsequently, William granted the rent back to the abbot and canons.
 Eleanor, the king's sister, was a child of about twelve at the time of the grant: she was to be a living link between the leadership of the baronial opposition to successive kings, as she later married Simon de Montfort, 6th Earl of Leicester.
-Almost immediately the abbey became locked in a conflict with local landowners.
+Almost immediately, the abbey became locked in a conflict with local landowners.
 The abbot and convent were accused of encroaching on the common pasture by erecting buildings and possibly sowing crops.
 Roger of Lench, possibly the lord of the manor, and Stephen of Lench, initiated an assize of novel disseisin to prevent them, perhaps on behalf of the commoners.
 However, the abbot protected himself against complete loss by securing from the king on 18 September 1230 a mandate to the sheriff of Worcestershire to prevent his adversaries' demolishing his barns, which were full of seed corn.
-He was allowed until the following 2 February to complete the removal of the offending buildings.
+He was allowed until 2 February to complete the removal of the offending buildings.

-The small grant to an abbey on a far edge of the county may have had a political motivation but it was followed by other small donations in the Lenches, close to the Worcestershire/Warwickshire border.
+The small grant to an abbey on a far edge of the county may have had a political motivation.
+Still, it was followed by other small donations in the Lenches, close to the Worcestershire/Warwickshire border.
 Around 1230 Roger Rokulf, lord of Church Lench, made several grants to Halesowen Abbey: a virgate of land with its messuage; seven perches of meadow on the way to Aceton (possibly Atch Lench to the south east); a man called Luke, with his chattels, messuage, garden and three selions of land at Church Lench.
 In 1272–3 the abbot of Halesowen conveyed for life a messuage and 3 carucates of land in Church Lench and a carucate of land in Ab Lench to Ralph de Hengham, who later became chief justice of the Common Pleas.